Most people think learning more than one language at a time is a recipe for burnout.

 And there’s no shame in this.
 None whatsoever.

-When I was in grad school and needed to learn Biblical Hebrew as part of my Phd, that was the only language I studied.
-Period.
+But when I was in grad school and needed to learn Biblical Hebrew as part of my Phd, I also kept up with German.
+At least a little bit.

-Later, when I was in Germany, I focused solely on acquiring German.
+Later, when I was in Germany, however, I focused solely on acquiring German.

-Only then did I focus strategically on learning more than one language at the same time.
+It was only after I passed my German exams that allowed me to obtain permanent residence that I returned my focus to strategically learning more than one language at the same time.

 Now, you may have heard that children can learn multiple languages with ease.